Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Real Data Analysis

-The blue line represents the test statistic, and the yellow and green vertical lines mark the beginning and end of 15 El Ni{\~n}o events from 1974 to 2023.
-The horizontal green line is the threshold.
+The statistic is calculated in a time-moving window of one year (blue line in Figure~\ref{fig:climate}(b)).
+The yellow and green vertical lines mark the beginning and end of 15 El Ni{\~n}o events from 1974 to 2024.
+The horizontal green line represents the threshold, the maximum value of empirical statistics based on $q=100$ times sign-flip permutations, which is selected by cross-validation from all quantiles (actually, the prediction remains stable with respect to the choice of threshold, that is, similar quantiles of empirical statistics lead to similar results in hit rate and false alarm rate).
 An alarm indicating the arrival of an El Ni{\~n}o event is triggered every time the test statistics cross the threshold from the top.
-The alarm results in a correct prediction if, in the following one or two years, El Ni{\~n}o episode sets in; otherwise, it is considered a false alarm.
+The alarm results in a correct prediction if, in the next two years, El Ni{\~n}o episode sets in; otherwise, it is considered a false alarm.
 The correct predictions are marked with red arrows.
-During our detection period from 1974 to 2023, there were 15 years with an El Ni{\~n}o episode (i.e., there were 15 events) and 35 years without one (35 free-events years).
-Our method yields 16 signals, which correctly predict 13 El Ni{\~n}o events with 0 false alarms, resulting in a hit rate of $13/15=0.867$ and a false alarm rate of $0/35=0$, as shown in the first column of Table~\ref{tab:hit_rate}.
-It is worth mentioning that since the statistics may contain some noise, any rise above the threshold by a very small margin (less than 10 in this case) is considered noise and not treated as a real alarm.
-Such instances are indicated with black dotted lines.
+From 1974 to 2024, there were 15 El Ni{\~n}o events and 36 event-free years.
+Our method successfully predicts 13 El Ni{\~n}o events, resulting in a hit rate of $13/15=0.867$ and a false alarm rate of $0$, as shown in Table~\ref{tab:hit_rate}.
+And the average lead time of these signals is 13.95 months.
+The total computation time is approximately 2 hours on a computer equipped with an Intel Xeon Gold 6248R CPU, 384 GB of RAM, and Windows 10 operating system, without GPU acceleration.

+To investigate the effects of two enhancement methods in real data, we compute the ST-Sum statistic with SMOTE and knockoff, respectively, which are shown in Figure~\ref{fig:climate}(c).
+The statistics with two enhancement methods keep patterns similar to the original statistic, so that they have the same prediction results in terms of hit rate and false alarm rate.
+But they increase the lead time to 14.86 (knockoff) and 14.15 (SMOTE) months.

+We also test 1675 nodes with a grid size of $2.5^\circ \times 2.5^\circ$ and 442 nodes with a grid size of $5^\circ \times 5^\circ$, respectively.
+And the same predictions are obtained as shown in Figure~\ref{fig:climate}(d).
+Therefore, our method is robust to different grid sizes, that is, the dimension $p$.